Take these steps to comply with the new GDPR regulation.

 Does your company have the staff skilled at ensuring privacy controls and locating data throughout the organization?
-If not, you should hire experienced privacy professionals and recruit and train a data protection officer, or outsource to a data consulting firm.
+If not, you should hire experienced privacy professionals and recruit and train a data protection officer or outsource to a data security consulting firm.

 Some companies may need to pull in people from many areas of the business, to coordinate with project managers across the organization to make sure the right processes are implemented.

 Step 2.
 Establish a track record of compliance before May 25, 2018.

 If your company is a large one, you should begin immediately to reinforce the implementation of information security controls and technologies.
 These include automated IT security monitoring, testing, and measuring.
 Your company should be able to provide detailed documentation to prove compliance.

 Step 3.
 Know where your consumer data is.

 Determining this may be one of the most challenging tasks associated with getting ready for GDPR.
 Some companies simply do not know where all their consumer data are.

 Your company will want to create a comprehensive catalog of all your organization’s data, including development, test, production, data warehouse, and backup systems.
 You need to have a sophisticated level of automation to handle this including logs of read, write and delete access, and then regular reporting to the Chief Protection Officer from these logs.

 Step 4.
 Be able to analyze risks for the data you hold.